Posts | Horse Barns | Pole Barn Builders

 FBi Buildings, Inc.

-Located in Remington Indiana, FBi Buildings has a reputation as an industry trailblazer who stands behind integrity and excellence before, during, and after the sale.
-A family-owned company with innovative ideas, they have been in the post frame industry for over 60 years and continue to grow.
-Their current service area is in Indiana, Illinois, Eastern Iowa, Southern/Western Michigan, Southern Wisconsin, and Ohio.
+Located in Remington, Indiana, FBi Buildings has a reputation as an industry trailblazer that stands behind integrity and excellence before, during, and after the sale.
+A family-owned company with innovative ideas, they have been in the post-frame industry for over 60 years and continue to grow.

 Morton Buildings